droundy/fac/web/documentation.md

    identify rules that need to be rebuilt due to a changed input.
    This is especially appealing for the continuous build mode.

+5. On BSD and Darwin systems, use ktrace rather than ptrace.

 7. Add syntax for specifying a cache directory, which will be ignored for both outputs and inputs.  sass is an example that uses such a cache directory that is likely to be in the tree.